kaixinbaba/sider/README.md

 # sylvanas
-Redis TUI project, build with tui-rs
+A redis-client TUI project written by Rust